-All investment securities purchased by LIPA or held- as -collateral -on- deposits or investments shall be held by a third-party custodian who may not otherwise be a party to the investment transaction and with whom the Authority has a written custodial agreement.
-All- securities- shall be held in the name of the Authority and will be free and clear of any lien.
+All investment securities purchased by LIPA or held as collateral on deposits or investments shall be held by a third-party custodian who may not otherwise be a party to the investment transaction and with whom the Authority has a written custodial agreement.
+All securities shall be held in the name of the Authority and will be free and clear of any lien.

 All investment transactions will be conducted on a delivery-vs.-payment basis.
 Payment for investments shall be made only upon receipt by the custodian of the physical security, or in the case of securities in book-entry form, when credited for the custodian's account, which shall be segregated for LIPA's sole use.
-The custodian -shall- issue- a- safekeeping -receipt -to- LIPA listing the specific instrument, rate, maturity and other pertinent information.
-Monthly, the custodian will also provide reports listing all securities -held for the Authority, the book value of holdings, and the market value as of month-end.
+The custodian shall issue a safekeeping receipt to LIPA listing the specific instrument, rate, maturity and other pertinent information.
+Monthly, the custodian will also provide reports listing all securities held for the Authority, the book value of holdings, and the market value as of month-end.

-The custodian may act on oral instructions from the Chief Financial Officer, the Director of Finance and Treasury Operations, or the Manager of Treasury Operations.
+The custodian may act on oral instructions from the Chief Financial Officer, the Director of Finance and Treasury OperationsDirector of Finance and Treasury, or the Manager of Treasury Operations.
 Such instructions are to be confirmed in writing, within one business day, by an authorized signatory of LIPA.

-Representatives of the custodian responsible for, or in any manner involved with, the safekeeping and custody process of the Authority shall be bonded in such a fashion as to protect LIPA from losses from malfeasance and-misfeasance.
-If-required-by-the-Chief-Financial-Officer, appropriate Authority Officials may also be bonded in such a fashion.
+Representatives of the custodian responsible for, or in any manner involved with, the safekeeping and custody process of the Authority shall be bonded in such a fashion as to protect LIPA from losses from malfeasance and misfeasance.
+If required by the Chief Financial Officer, appropriate Authority Officials may also be bonded in such a fashion.

 All demand deposits, time deposits, and certificates of deposit shall be collateralized for amounts over and above Federal Deposit Insurance Corporation coverage.
 All collateral shall be Permitted Investments as set out in Section 2.
-There shall be a written custodial agreement that, among other things, specifies the circumstances -under -which -collateral -may- be -substituted.
-LIPA should not accept a pledge of a -proportionate -interest- in- a pool of collateral.
-The -market value and accrued interest of collateral should, at least, equal the value of the investment and any accrued interest at all times.
+There shall be a written custodial agreement that, among other things, specifies the circumstances under which collateral may be substituted.
+LIPA should not accept a pledge of a proportionate interest in a pool of collateral.
+The market value and accrued interest of collateral should, at least, equal the value of the investment and any accrued interest at all times.
 The recorded value of collateral backing any investment should be compared with current market values (mark-to-market) at the time of the initial investment and monthly thereafter to be certain that it continues to be at least equal to the value of the investment plus accrued interest.
 The mark-to-market reviews should use "bid" prices from a constant source.
 Negotiable Bank Deposit Obligations as defined in sections 2.2 and 2.3 of this policy are exempt from these collateral requirements.